-Whether you are a teacher, student, or parent, the first day of school brings a wide range of emotions.
+The first day of school brings a wide range of emotions for the entire family.
 These books should help bring a little laughter and emotional support for first-day nerves.

 School's First Day of School by Adam Rex, Illustrated by Christian Robinson.
 Everyone gets nervous on the first day of school, even the school building itself.
 Nothing goes as planned for the building on its first day with children, but all is okay in the end and everyone wants to try it again the next day.
 A unique take on first-day jitters.

 The Teacher’s Pet by Anica Mrose Rissi, Illustrated by Zachariah OHara.
 A class bands together to help their teacher when his love for the class pet clouds his judgment.
 The tadpole grows into a hippo.
 The pet's size and needs are destroying the classroom.
-Kids will love the idea of knowing more than a teacher.
+Kids love the idea of being in on a secret and knowing more than a teacher.

 The Smallest Girl In The Smallest Grade by Justin Roberts, Illustrated by Christian Robinson.
 This book reminds us that you can make a big impact on those around you by speaking up.
 Sally McCabe might be small, but she’s an observer of the world, and so one day she realizes she can make a difference despite her age or size.

 The I'm Not Scared Book by Todd Parr.
 I should probably just carry all of the Todd Parr books in my back pocket for every messy life situation.
 The author writes about the most complex topics and feelings and makes them simple for children.
 This book is a beautiful reminder that when we feel scared, we often can take a simple step to feel calmer or to laugh.